harishv-99/2025-Phoenix/TeamCode/src/main/java/edu/ftcphoenix/fw/Beginner's Guide.md

 Think of it like this:

-> OpMode shell → PhoenixTeleOpBase / PhoenixAutoBase → PhoenixRobot → motors, sensors, etc.
+> OpMode shell → PhoenixTeleOpBase / PhoenixAutoBase → PhoenixRobot → subsystems → motors, sensors, etc.

 ---